 Advanced users can go directly to the configuration forms without using Guided Setup.
-Expert users can go a step beyond to the Cisco ANM expert mode, where they can implement even the most intricate configurations of services while still gaining the security and error reduction afforded by performing these tasks through the Cisco ANM GUI and building block-based configuration management.
+They can use the Cisco ANM expert mode, where they can implement even the most intricate service configurations while still gaining the security and error reduction offered by performing these tasks through the Cisco ANM GUI and using building block-based configuration management.